refraction-ray/general-notes/lectures/intro_algorithms.md

 - [x] small space complexity to reconstruct LCS (D&C)
 - [x] Fibonacci heap for priority queue
 - [x] union-find structure
-- [ ] bucket sort
+- [x] bucket sort
-- [ ] all kinds of heaps: binominal, fibonacci, pairing
+- [x] all kinds of heaps: binominal, fibonacci, pairing
 - [ ] linear programming
 - [ ] graph theory in general
-- [ ] breadth and depth first search in graph
+- [x] breadth and depth first search in graph
 - [x] shortest-path-tree in 16
 - [ ] max flow
+- [x] compute delta in all case in 17(even with negative loop) (cut all downstreams for their distance are negative infinity)
+- [x] DAG-topological sort